Skip to main content

 • Calling and processing single or batch requests to any of the scrapers, for example:

-• Getting a list of links from Google by query
+• Getting a list of links from Google for a query

 • Translating text through Google Translate/Yandex Translate/DeepL

-• Getting domain parameters such as registration date, Alexa rank, and many others
+• Obtaining domain parameters, such as registration date, Alexa rank, and many others

-• Managing the task queue and monitoring task status
+• Managing the task queue and monitoring the status of tasks

-• Automating the work of the scraper farm
+• Automating the operation of a scraper farm

 There are ready-made clients for A-Parser that simplify working with the API:

 Interaction with A-Parser occurs over the HTTP protocol with JSON serialization of the request and response.
-To make a request to the API, you must make a POST request to the address:
+To make a request to the API, you need to perform a POST request to the address:

 The following headers must be passed: